quasar-team/quasar/Documentation/source/quasarBuildSystem.rst

 =================================================

-quasar is a framework for rapid and efficient development of (quasar-based) OPC-UA servers in the C++ programming language.
+quasar is a framework for rapid and efficient development of (quasar-based) OPC UA servers in the C++ programming language.
 A build system must accompany a framework like quasar to offload its users from tasks like: